jtanadi/scotty/readme.md

 - Allow clients to add annotations and comments

 ## Technical Information
 Because internal documents contain confidential information, they are treated with caution.
-That said, there is still room for improvement, including authentication and end-to-end encryption.
+That said, there is still room for improvement, such as adding authentication.

 ### Technical Features
 - PDFs are hosted on Amazon's S3 only for the duration of a session.